Welcome to Fraternity & Sorority Life!

 The FSL Sophomore Success Program Exemption Process (SSPEP) is a chapter and member driven process.
 That said, the chapter is expected to send the information above to all first year, Fall 2021 new members that are interested in exploring the Sophomore Success Program Exemption Process.

-Spring 2022 Recruitment Information
+Fall 2022 Recruitment Information

 Each governing council will be announcing their own recruitment/intake event dates on their respective social media accounts.
 For more timely updates, please refer to each governing council's instagram poge: